Catalog Search Results

 Description

-[This book] is a collection of poetry and prose about survival.
-About the experience of violence, abuse, love, loss, and femininity.
+This book is a collection of poetry and prose about survival - about the experience of violence, abuse, love, loss, and femininity.
 The book is divided into four chapters, and each chapter serves a different purpose.
 Deals with a different pain.
 Heals a different heartache.
-[This book] takes readers through a journey of the most bitter moments in life and finds sweetness in them because there is sweetness everywhere if you are just willing to...
+This book takes readers through a journey of the most bitter moments in life and finds sweetness in them - because there is sweetness everywhere, if you are just willing to look....

 Author